 But if you’re just banging-out the occasional blog post because you “had an idea” or just conjured-up the motivation, then now is a good time to create a content calendar.

 A content calendar is simply a schedule (often broken-down annually, quarterly, or monthly) that defines specific pieces of content and when they’re to be published.
 It’s proactive tool that helps ensure the completion of quality content in a mindful and strategic fashion.

-The SEO company I work for, Captivate Search Marketing, applies a nifty system for developing content calendars that are instructed by keyword data.
+Captivate Search Marketing have developed a nifty system for improving SEO with content by developing calendars structured around keyword data.
 It’s pretty easy to grasp.
 So below I share an simple exercise on how we create content calendars for better SEO.

 Enter: Google Keyword Planner